 Meta-learning is particularly relevant in the case of reinforcement learning.
 It is obvious that reinforcement learning is highly unnatural.
 DeepMind's AlphaGo and OpenAi Five need to learn from scratch via a huge number of trials.
 Animals, instead, use built-in or acquired "meta-skills" to learn new tasks in just a few trials.

-meta-learning (learning how to learn) dates back at least to the 1990s, when Schmidhuber published the manifesto "Simple Principles of Metalearning" (1996), followed by his student Sepp Hochreiter ("Learning to Learn Using Gradient Descent", 2001), and by Nicolas Schweighofer and Kenji Doya at Japan's ATR ("Meta-learning in Reinforcement Learning", 2001).
+The modern computational theory of meta-learning (learning how to learn) dates back at least to the 1990s, when Schmidhuber published the manifesto "Simple Principles of Metalearning" (1996), followed by his student Sepp Hochreiter ("Learning to Learn Using Gradient Descent", 2001), and by Nicolas Schweighofer and Kenji Doya at Japan's ATR ("Meta-learning in Reinforcement Learning", 2001).
 Examples of "deep" meta-learning systems of the new generation are: RL Square by Pieter Abbeel's student Yan Duan at UC Berkeley, based on Schulman's TRPO ("RL Square: Fast Reinforcement Learning via Slow Reinforcement Learning", 2016); the "model-agnostic meta-learning" (MAML) of Sergey Levine's student Chelsea Finn at UC Berkeley ("Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks", 2017); Marcel Binz's thesis at KTH Royal Institute of Technology ("Learning Goal-Directed Behaviour", 2017); Jane Wang's "deep meta-reinforcement learning" at DeepMind ("Learning to Reinforcement Learn", 2017);

 and OpenAI's Reptile, developed by Alex Nichol and John Schulman, a generalization of Finn's MAML ("On First-Order Meta-Learning Algorithms", 2018).